Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

     byline: "Reporting distributed community projects"
 ---

-This cumulative blog post aims to bring together reference materials and discussion points on the subject of How to report distributed community projects ?
+This cumulative blog post aims to bring together reference materials and discussion points on the subject of reporting distributed community projects.

 ## Robert O'Brien